Fawkes7/Wine-Review-on-Kaggle/README.md

 # Wine-Review-on-Kaggle
 Visualization on Kaggle Wine Reviews dataset

-This repo contains the necessary code and files for running visualizations of the wine review dataset.
+The project aims to visualize the Kaggle Wine Reviews dataset with concentration on the dimension of Price, Score, Country of Origin, and Grape Variety.

 ## Dataset
 To download the dataset, head over to the following link: https://www.kaggle.com/zynicide/wine-reviews.
 For this project, we will be using the following file in the dataset: 'winemag-data-130k-v2.csv'.
-Save this in the same folder where the clone for the repo is.
+It should be stored in the main diretory of the repo.

 ## File Structure
-**dataProcessing.py:** This function performs the necessary data preprocessing for wine_reviews_visualization.ipynb and featureExtractor.py.
+**dataProcessing.py:** It preprocesses the raw data, removing the duplicates and filling the missing information with the mean/mode of its category.
+The output serves as the input to featureExtractor.py and wine_reviews_visualization.ipynb.

 **Wine_reviews_visualization.ipynb:** The main visualizations for our analysis are present in this notebook.
-If you have saved the dataset in the same folder as the notebook, then simply run the notebook line by line, and you can see the visualizations; otherwise, set the path of your dataset in the code.
-The code has headings with numbering to make you understand what is being being visualized.
-Simply run the entire notebook, and you can review the visualizations.
+Change the path of the dataloader if custom directory is used.
+Otherwise, it works out-of-the-box.
+In the notebook, we visualized the distribution of the price and scores and their correlation of wines with respect to the whole dataset as well as to the countries of origin.
+Grape variey analysis is conducted solely with the country of origin.

-**featureExtractor.py:** This code was used for extracting the nouns and adjectives from the 'description' column of the dataset.
-This function outputs a
+**featureExtractor.py:** The feature extractor utlizes spacy to parse the nouns and adjectives from the wine descriptions.
+We also provided the parsed features for 'winemag-data-130k-v2' in the repository
-.csv file.
-You don't need to run this in order to generate the csv file.
-It is already present in the repo.

 **Feature.csv:** This is the generated csv file from featureExtractor.py.
 This file is used in the wine_reviews_visualization.ipynb for generating a word cloud.